navis-org/sparse-cubes/README.md

 ```

 ## Notes
-- Currently the mesh might have non-manifold edges.
+- The mesh might have non-manifold edges.
 Trimesh will report these
   meshes as not watertight but in the very literal definition they do hold water.
+- Currently only full edges.